Workshops by Request

-SafeTALK (Suicide Alertness for Everyone) is a 3-hour training designed to ensure that people with thoughts of suicide are connected to helpers who are prepared to provide first aid interventions.
+SafeTALK (Suicide Alertness for Everyone) is a 3-hour training session designed to ensure that people with thoughts of suicide are connected to helpers who are prepared to provide first aid interventions.
 We strongly encourage students to attend one of our monthly SafeTALK offerings.
 If you would like more information, please email email@example.com.

 Complete the Strength Quest Inventory and learn your Top 5 Strengths.
 Through an interactive session explore what your strengths mean, how to leverage and talk about them.
 Additionally, learn about all 34 strengths team and group members can have and how to best work with other people’s strengths. $10 per participant

 Build skills to create great teams including collaborative leadership, appreciation, meeting management, team development, vision & values, ice breakers and team building exercises.